pyca/cryptography/docs/hazmat/backends/interfaces.rst

             :class:`~cryptography.hazmat.primitives.interfaces.DSAPublicKey`
             provider.

         :param bytes signature: The signature to verify.
+DER encoded as specified in :rfc:`6979`.

         :param algorithm: An instance of a
             :class:`~cryptography.hazmat.primitives.interfaces.HashAlgorithm`